Frequently Asked Questions

 At Chinquapin, the admissions process is not a lottery system.
 Students are carefully selected by our admission team based on grades, test scores, recommendations, and an interview.
 Every accepted student is someone our admissions committee believes will fit into our community and add to the ‘love of learning’ culture that has become a hallmark of a Chinquapin student.

-Chinquapin is small, with 160 students, and has very small class sizes with a 7 to 1 student-teacher ratio.
+Chinquapin is small, with 160 students, and has very small class sizes with an 8 to 1 student-teacher ratio.
 This allows Chinquapin teachers and students lots of opportunity to talk and dive deeply into subjects in the classroom.
 Often, our teachers become lifelong mentors to our graduates having had the chance to form meaningful relationships through our unique and special sense of community.
 Chinquapin students commonly refer to the school as their “second family.”

 As discussed above, each accepted student is offered a scholarship to help cover tuition, transportation, and meals.
 The cost to attend Chinquapin is quite low, sometimes even $0 for families who qualify.